 Voluntary experiences working with and associating with elders has provided a good grounding for as a framework for adulthood and parenting.

-My life continues to evolve and I am very fortunate to be a t a point where t various intervals; I have reconciled work and home life, work and academia, work and family life, as both a partner and a father, separation and divorce and work and a professional life!
+My life continues to evolve and I am very fortunate to be at a point where at various intervals; I have reconciled work and home life, work and academia, work and family life; as both a partner and a father, separation and divorce and work and a professional life!